heoelri/multiregionanycast/README.md

 ## Requirements

+* Client VPN Gateway needs to be set to 'Standard' to support bgp.
-* VPN Gateway SKU needs to be set to 'HighPerformance'
+* VPN Gateway SKU needs to be set to 'HighPerformance' to support active-active.
 * VPN Gateway needs to be set to `active_active = true` when used in combination with Azure RouteServer
 * ActiveActive VPN Gateway must be created with two IP configurations.